tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

   <a href="http://tiernok.com/LTDBlog/BasicDC/4_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/4_setup.png" alt="Installing AD DS" /></a><br /> Installing AD DS &#8211; Prerequisites
 </div>

-After choosing to install the prerequisite (a difficult and time consuming decision, or perhaps not) and pressing next on the main screen, we are provided with a list of &#8220;Things to Note&#8221; as well as links to additional information, saving me the time of writing and linking them up myself.
+After choosing to install the prerequisite (a difficult and time consuming decision, or perhaps not) and pressing next on the main screen, we are provided with a list of “Things to Note” as well as links to additional information, saving me the time of writing and linking them up myself.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/5_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/5_setup.png" alt="Installing AD DS" /></a><br /> Installing AD DS &#8211; Things to Note
 </div>

-A short confirmation displays the items we are installing, including the noted prerequisite above and a reminder that directory services won&#8217;t truly be functional until we run &#8220;dcpromo&#8221;.
+A short confirmation displays the items we are installing, including the noted prerequisite above and a reminder that directory services won't truly be functional until we run “dcpromo”.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/6_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/6_setup.png" alt="Installing AD DS" /></a><br /> Installing AD DS &#8211; Confirmation